 The JBL Bar 9.1 has a great build quality.
 Its top and front sides are made of metal, which helps to protect its speakers while giving it a sleek look.
 While the rear and bottom are made of plastic, it feels sturdy and durable.
 The subwoofer, in comparison, sits elevated on four plastic pegs, as the speaker is located on its underside.
 It's made from melamine, which feels durable.
 The satellites are made from the same material as the bar and have similar metal grill-type mesh on its top, front, and sides.
 Both satellites are truly wireless and you can easily charge them by connecting back to the sides of the bar, or by micro-USB.
 You can even use them while charging, which is a handy feature.

 The JBL Bar 9.1's stereo frequency response is great.
 When set to 'Standard' mode and with room correction on, the bass is present and thumpy, which is well-suited for action movies or bass-heavy music.
 The rest of the response is very accurate and neutral.
 If you don't like the way it sounds, there's also a few EQ presets that you can use to find the best sound for your needs.
 There's also a room correction feature available, which can help improve audio reproduction to better fit your room.

-The JBL Bar 9.1's stereo soundstage is very good.
-It seems to be about as wide as the bar, but the bar doesn't do much to make it sound any wider.
-That being said, the soundstage's focus is good, so you can easily pinpoint where sound is coming from.
+The JBL Bar 9.1's stereo soundstage is impressive.
+It seems to be about as wide as our testing table, which is a bit wider than the bar itself.
+The soundstage's focus is good, so you can easily pinpoint where sound is coming from.

 Update 09/21/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
 All soundbars reviewed since January 30th, 2020 have been updated.